ashejim/C964/_build/html/_sources/task2_c/task2_part_c.md

 That depends on who you ask!
 But for this project, it is an algorithm applied to data.

-For computer science, Machine learning is a subfield of artificial intelligence (a subfield of mathematics), broadly defined as the development of machines capable of self-adjusting behavior based on data.
+For computer science, machine learning is a subfield of artificial intelligence (a subfield of mathematics), broadly defined as the development of machines capable of self-adjusting behavior based on data.
 However, from the data science perspective, machine learning is generally defined as using algorithms to identify patterns, make predictions, etc., from data.
 That is, machine learning is a goal, not a technique.
 So, for example, a data scientist (and the evaluators) consider linear regression machine learning -when it's used as a prediction model.
 However, a mathematician would politely (or not so politely) disagree with a 19<sup>th</sup>-century equation being classified as ML.

 ### Can I use libraries outside the standard (Python, Java, etc.) installation?